Disease Guide ·Cancer Overview ·2026

 What Is Cancer in Dogs

-Cancer is the uncontrolled growth of abnormal cells.
-Common types include lymphoma, mast cell tumors, osteosarcoma, hemangiosarcoma, and melanoma.
-Some cancers are highly treatable; others are aggressive and fast-moving.
-Risk increases sharply after age 7-8.
-About 1 in 4 dogs will develop cancer
+Uncontrolled abnormal cell growth.
+Common types: lymphoma, mast cell tumors, osteosarcoma, hemangiosarcoma, melanoma.
+Treatable or aggressive depending on type.
+Risk increases after age 7-8.
+1 in 4 dogs develops cancer in their lifetime.

 Symptoms - What to Watch For